ananyaswadia/Bitwise-operators-in-CPP/README.md

 # Bitwise-operators-in-CPP

-Aim: To study and implement bitwise operators in C++.
+🎯Aim: To study and implement bitwise operators in C++.

-Tools: C++ IDE / Visual Studio Code.
+⚙️Tools: C++ IDE / Visual Studio Code.

-Theory:
+💡Theory:
 Bitwise operators in C++ are used to perform bit-level operations on integral data types (like int, char, long, etc.).
 These operators treat values as sequences of bits (0s and 1s) rather than decimal or hexadecimal numbers.

 Types of Bitwise Operators: